alizapahmer/chat-app-react/README.md

 # Features

   - send Time to a contact
-  - send text to a contact
+  - send Text to a contact
-  - summary of last message: shows last message under the contact name
+  - Summary of last message: shows last message under the contact name
-  -
+  - Create new contact- form to create a new contact to the contact list